Key precept: Freedom is won through natality – the birth of a helpless infant.

 Abortion is legal in Israel up until the moment of birth, and girls under 17 do not need parental consent….An estimated 2 million Israeli children have been aborted since Israel’s founding in 1948.
 The country has a population of 8 million….
 The Catholic Family and Human Rights Institute (C-FAM), whose mission is to ‘defend life and family at international institutions and to publicize the debate,’ had nothing to say.
 The same was true for National Right to Life, Priests for Life, the American Life League and most others….

 Interesting when one considers that legalized abortion was instituted for the purpose of ridding society of undesireables, AKA the eugenics program which the Nazis learned from American social scientists.
 Yes, that’s right.
 And those who forget history are doomed to repeat it.

 Paradoxically, or actually logically, natality – new life – is only made possible by death.
 Mortality is the very essence of change.
 The fact that we deteriorate and die gives us the capacity to also grow and develop, which then gives us the opportunity to make a new beginning and a new life.
-We see this daily in the physical dimension through constant death and regeneration of cells which gives us the option of improving our bodies through diet and exercise.
+We see this daily in the physical dimension through constant death and regeneration of cells which gives us the option of replacing our unhealthy bodies with healthy.